falcowinkler/constraints/README.md

 and a constraint is a pair `<scope, rel>` where scope is a tuple of variables that participate in the constraint, and rel is a relation describing allowed values.

-So i define a constraint as a tuple of a function, and a tuple of participating variables.
+So i define a constraint as a tuple (participating variables, function).
-The variables and their domains should be held in a dict, where the key is the variable name and the value is the domain, a generic list of any datatype.
+The variables and their domains should be held in a dict, where the key is the variable name and the value is the domain (as a set).

+The algorithm uses backtracking with MAC, meaning that in each inference step in backtracking, it *M*aintains *A*rc *C*onsistency.
+It picks the most restrictive variable first for assignment, meaning the variable that has the smallest domain.

+Improvements:
+ - better "order_domain_values"
+ - try out different algorithms
+ - maybe ac3 as preprocessing step